 Better than any comments you get here is introspection into what is really important for you and your fellow travelers and do research through the Internet into how far either city caters to your requirements and desires.

 Don't neglect other cities in either country; Venice, Milan, Bologna, Naples and Palermo etc in Italy just as an example or Madrid, Bilbao, Seville, Burgos, Valencia etc. in Spain.
-ANy of those can also contribute to a mind blowing experience. about 3 years ago
+ANy of those can also contribute to a mind blowing experience. over 4 years ago

 For relaxation and light hearted time on a budget as a student then definitely Spain.
 For more historical importance or architecture then definitely Italy.
 Depending on what you prefer.
 Both have beautiful coastlines though.
-Enjoy about 3 years agoAnswered by Cherith via WorldNomads.com
+Enjoy over 4 years agoAnswered by Cherith via WorldNomads.com

 Like everyone says, both are amazing!
 You will not regret either choice if you have to chose one, so whichever you pick, make the most of it.
 Here is my experience in both of these cities: